 His story is not an outlier.
 One study in Franklin County, Ohio found that as many as one-third of able-bodied adults enrolled in SNAP had at least one mental or physical issue, such as depression, post-traumatic stress disorder, or physical injuries that limited their ability to work.

-‘A cascading effect’
+‘A cascading impact’

 The change could also hurt the local economies where these able-bodied adults live.